 Don't be surprised if your kennel operator asks you to leave your dog in the kennel office, rather than allowing you to place your dog in his run.
 This is done so that your dog will see you leave and will realize that you have entrusted him or her to the care of the kennel operator.
 It also eliminates the possibility of your dog getting the erroneous impression that you are placing him in the run to eguarde it.
 When dogs get that impression, they sometimes become aggressive.
 (This same response often happens when house sitters try to enter your home during your absence.)

+Lastly, remember to relax and enjoy your trip!
 Remember that you are leaving your pet in the hands of capable professionals.